daegalus/csrd/content.en/03-rules/03-fantasy-rules-module.md

 **Modifications:** Stealth as level 5

-**GM Intrusion:** The glyph marks the character’s face with a symbol indicating they are a thief.
+**GM Intrusion:** The glyph marks the character's face with a symbol indicating they are a thief.
 The glyph makes the character run away in fear for one minute.
 The character is cursed, and all of their actions are hindered until the curse is removed.

 {{< hint danger >}} Flooding Room --- 4 (12) {{< /hint >}}

 Exits to the room close off and the area starts to fill with water.
 Within a few minutes, the entire room is flooded and creatures in it begin to drown.

 A variant of this room reduces the air pressure (either by pumping it out through tiny holes or by retracting the floor or ceiling).
 As the air gets thinner, characters are hindered by one, two, or three steps before falling unconscious and starting to suffocate.
-(Restoring the air allows the characters to awaken, but doesn’t move them back up the damage track.)
+(Restoring the air allows the characters to awaken, but doesn't move them back up the damage track.)

 **Damage Inflicted:** None until drowning starts